 Method Average Percent of Users

 Hire an OS vendor to perform both 55

 Hire an OS vendor for outsourcing and an SI vendor for SI 35

 Hire an SI vendor to perform both 10

-Note: Will not add to 100% because each percent rep average for each response set. presents an

 Users are not necessarily seeking an outsourcing vendor, just a vendor that can fulfill their requirements.
-Few users, especially if the functional users are the buyers, differentiate their needs using the industry terms systems integration and outsourcing services.
+Few users, sepscially if the functional users are the buyers, differentiate their needs using the industry terms systems integration and outsourcing services.
 Users view their needs from a functional perspective in terms of "what jobs" need to be done.
 It is up to the vendor to respond with a solution.
 User organizations also prefer to use one vendor because it stops "finger pointing."
 The vendor can not blame another vendor's products or services when things go wrong.
 Single vendor responsibility means single vendor accountability.